VictoriaMetrics/VictoriaMetrics/app/vmbackup/README.md

 * Obtaining credentials from a file.

-  Add flag `-credsFilePath=/etc/credentials` with following content:
+  Add flag `-credsFilePath=/etc/credentials` with the following content:

     for s3 (aws, minio or other s3 compatible storages)